-- Connect the drive to the USB2 port. - Hold down the Menu button for 2 seconds to open the browser.
+- Connect the drive to the USB2 port and select the USB2 input. - Hold down the Menu button for 2 seconds to open the browser.
 Please Wait may be displayed for a few seconds, depending on the capacity of the drive, then the name of the drive.
 Press the Menu button. - The files and folders in the root directory will be listed on the display.
 Use the ▶ and ◀ buttons to move the blue highlight.
 (The blue highlight is a cursor, it does not move when the next track starts playing.)